24.3 Data Transformation and Synchronization

 24.3.3 ECMA Script

-Displays an ordered list of ECMAScript resource files.
+Displays an ordered list of ECMA Script resource files.
 The files contain the extension functions for the driver that Identity Manager loads at the time of driver starts.
-You can import additional files by clicking , remove existing files by clicking , or change the order the files that are executed.
+You can click to import additional files, click to remove existing files, or change the order of the executed files.
 You can also move the scripts up and down in the list.
-You can save the ECMA Script list by clicking the icon.
+Click to save the ECMA Script.

 24.3.4 Reciprocal Attribute Mapping